The Meaning of Gross Square Feet

 Gross Square Footage Exclusions

-The gross square footage does not take into account open areas like pools, playing fields, courts, light wells, parking lots, unexcavated basements and parts of upper floors that are eliminated by spaces or lobbies that are higher than single-floor ceiling height.
+The gross square footage does not take into account open areas like pools, playing fields, courts, light wells, parking lots, unexcavated basements and parts of upper floors that are eliminated by spaces or lobbies that are higher than the single-floor ceiling height.

 Net Square Feet

 Net square feet should be not confused with gross square feet.
-Net square feet is usually used within a room and refers to square footage that can be used or assigned based on inside wall dimensions.
+Net square feet is usually used within a room and refers to the square footage that can be used or assigned based on inside wall dimensions.

 The term "building core" refers to areas that are not leased to any individual tenant but are available to and used by all tenants.
 These are gross square footage inclusions.
 Some of these areas may be referred to as rentable square feet, such as meeting places and lobbies.

 Effect on Leases

 In a typical commercial lease, you'll pay for the actual usable square feet of your space and a proportional share of common areas that are included in the gross square footage.
 If your rented space, office or store represents 35 percent of the building's usable square feet, you may be responsible for a 35 percent share of the rent for the common areas.

 These common areas may be excluded from the building's gross square footage if they're outdoors, but this doesn't preclude the landlord from charging for their use.
 The parking lot might be excluded from the gross square footage, but you, your business, and clients or customers nonetheless benefit from it.

 Gross square feet and common areas contribute to residential leases as well.
 You'll mostly pay more in a development that offers a pool and sauna than you would for a place that doesn't share these amenities.